pyaephyokyaw15/Front-End-Mini-Projects/Case Converter/README.md

 # Case Converter

-This is a simple case converter site using vanilla javascript.
+This is a simple case converter app using vanilla javascript.

 ## Demo